nettings/gpioctl/README.md

 If the switches are in opposite states, you went one click counter-clockwise.

-Here's a Raspberry Pi 3B+ with a HifiBerry AMP2 and an ALPS rotary encoder with switch connected to the GPIOs.
+Here's a Raspberry Pi 3B+ with a HifiBerry AMP2 the ALPS rotary encoder/switch connected to the GPIOs.
 I'm using GPIOs 17 (white), 27 (grey), 6 (purple) in this example, the ground is black.
 Check out the pins at https://pinout.xyz/#.

 ![Figure 1](doc/RaspberryPi3B+_HifiBerryAMP2_ALPSRotaryEnc.jpg "A Raspberry Pi 3B+ and